openframeworks/ofBook/11_sound/chapter.md

       }
     }

 When producing or receiving audio, the format is floating point numbers between -1 and 1 (the reason for this is coming a little later in this chapter).
-The sound will arrive in your app in the form of *buffers*, which you can treat much like arrays.
+The sound will arrive in your app in the form of *buffers*, which you can treat much like arrays.  **[mh: having never really worked with sound, your descriptions of buffers was clear, but I would have liked a sentence pointing out why the sound card uses buffers.  presumably it is because transferring values to the sound card is the speed bottleneck?]**

 The buffer size is adjustable, but it's usually a good idea to leave it at the default.
 The default isn't any number in particular, but will usually be whatever the hardware on your computer prefers.
 In practice, this is probably about 512 samples per buffer (256 and 1024 are other common buffer sizes).